typofactur/gunda/README.md

 ## About

-typofactur is a German foundry run by the graphic designer Simon Atzbach.
+typofactur is a German type foundry run by the graphic designer Simon Atzbach.
+Find out more at https://typofactur.de

 ## Building